 You are here

-The Touchstones Museum in Nelson recreates our history in a gorgeous interactive exhibit that pays tribute to all the rich heritage in our past.
-Though a visit to the museum should be part of any heritage tour to this area, why stop with a museum when our heritage is everywhere?
+- The Touchstones Museum in Nelson recreates our history in a gorgeous interactive exhibit that pays tribute to our past.
+Frequently changing exhibits showcase local artists who are contributing to our celebrated cultural heritage.

-And the entire Lardeau Valley and Meadow Creek area is a place steeped in natural beauty and heritage.
-Take a drive out along the Lardeau River and experience the area as it may have been seen one hundred, two hundred or even five hundred years ago.
-John Mitchell has created an informative video about the Ghost Towns of Lardeau It's worth a watch if you're planning a road trip and want to take in the historic ghost towns in the Nelson Kootenay Lake area.
+- John Mitchell has created an informative video about the Ghost Towns of Lardeau It's worth a watch if you're planning a road trip and want to take in the historic ghost towns in the area.

-There is so much history in the Nelson Kootenay Lake area, and our community loves to restore and share it with visitors.
-Take some time to explore our area and see for yourself why we’re known as the heritage capital of British Columbia.
+There is so much history in the Nelson and Kootenay Lake region, and our community loves to restore and share it with visitors.
+Local historian Greg Nesteroff writes a very intriguing blog capturing stories of the Kootenays.
+Take some time to explore our region and see for yourself why we’re known as the heritage capital of British Columbia.